Help! My Chrome Remote Desktop no mouse cursor

 Chrome Remote Desktop attracted a large number of fans for its free charge.
 However, the users may encounter a series of problems, such as the aforementioned issue "the Chrome Remote Desktop no mouse cursor", "Remote Desktop always shows last online" and so on.
 There's no denying that the issues may hurt the user's feelings.

 How do I make my cursor appear in Chrome Remote Desktop?

 What can we do to fix the "Google Remote Desktop no mouse pointer"?
 Here we sort out 4 methods for you.
 Hope you can work the issue out by taking the measures.

 Method 1.
 Disable Hardware acceleration

 Generally, the issue is mainly because of the automatic hardware acceleration options in Chrome.
-Hardware acceleration can accelerate performance, offer better speeds and experience faster browsing capabilities.
+Hardware acceleration can accelerate performance, offer better speeds, and experience faster browsing capabilities.
 However, it does have some side effects, like the disappearance of the mouse pointer.
-The issue usually happens on touch mode, so it’s better to use Chrome Remote Desktop with a mouse and a keyboard.
+The issue usually happens in touch mode, so it’s better to use Chrome Remote Desktop with a mouse and a keyboard.